 First, the level or handwheel must be installed depending on whether the device is manual or gear-dependent.
-Then, you must turn the lever clockwise to close it completely.
+Then, it would be best if you turned the lever clockwise to close it completely.
 You must align the disc so that its edges are parallel.

 If you cannot correctly align the disc, try slightly loosening the top plate and then gradually turning the lever clockwise before retightening the top plate.
 If you are installing a valve that is actuated by a gear, you only need to tighten the nuts on the gearbox’s side.

 Multiple times can be spent opening and closing the disc to ensure proper operation.
 Currently, you must install the valve into your existing piping system.
 You must determine whether you plan to install the lug-type butterfly valve horizontally or vertically.
-In the presence of check valves, installing the lug-type butterfly valve horizontally is often advantageous, as this prevents disc wear and ultimately increases the valve’s longevity.
+Installing the lug-type butterfly valve horizontally in the presence of check valves is often advantageous, as this prevents disc wear and ultimately increases the valve’s longevity.
 You must inspect the pipeline’s alignment beforehand.

-Unlike the wafer or angle globe valve, the lug-type butterfly valve must be installed between the flanges, which have small cap screws, and the valve’s outlet and inlet.
+Unlike the wafer or angle globe valve, the lug-type butterfly valve must be installed between the flanges with small cap screws and the valve’s outlet and inlet.
 Then, cautiously insert the disc-equipped valve into the flange.
 Ensuring that the valve is snug and centered on the flange is essential.